Serial Killer Mysteries That Are Still Unsolved

 We still don't know much about the Zodiac Killer

-The bare bones of the case are as such: the Zodiac Killer was active around San Francisco in the 1960s, murdering five confirmed people, including couples at remote locations and one taxi driver.
+The bare bones of the case are as such: the Zodiac Killer was active around San Francisco in the 1960s, murdering five confirmed people during attacks on couples at remote locations and one taxi driver.
 Survivors and other witnesses described a man, sometimes seen wearing a hood and shirt bearing the symbol of a cross within a circle, who tied victims up and stabbed or shot them.
 Despite a police sketch and contact from the alleged killer himself (including a phone call to the Vallejo Police Department and letters written in cipher and sent to local papers), no one has definitively identified the Zodiac Killer.
 Even when cryptographers cracked the cipher in 2024, the boastful, taunting contents revealed little about the killer's identity.

 Some have pinned the crimes on relative unknowns such as Arthur Leigh Allen and Earl Van Best Jr., while others named more notorious figures, including the Unabomber, Ted Kaczynski, and even cult leader Charles Manson.
 Others have guessed that the one-killer theory is all wrong, noting that the details connecting the different killings (such as victims targeted and weapons used) could be distinct enough that they were committed by totally different people.